Maliotis/NFCLib-Android/README.md

 ### A simple usage of the library to read from a tag

-*Don't enable NFC in the foreground in the `onCreate` method instead enable it in `onResume` or during time i.e press of a button*
+*Don't enable NFC in the foreground in the `onCreate` method instead enable it in `onResume` or during i.e press of a button*

 ```Kotlin